 Observations show a decreasing trend between planet multiplicity and system age.
-The average planet multiplicity decreases from $\bar{N}_p\approx3$ for systems $<1$ Gyr to $\bar{N}_p\approx 1.8$ for those $<8$ Gyr old \citep{2023AJ....166..243Y}.
+The average planet multiplicity decreases from $\bar{N}_p\approx3$ for systems younger than $1$ Gyr to $\bar{N}_p\approx 1.8$ for those younger than $8$ Gyr old \citep{2023AJ....166..243Y}.
 A decreasing trend with age can arise from instabilities seeded during the time spent within the birth cluster.
 Over secular timescales, even small perturbations can drive instability.

-For both NGC 1333f and NGC 1333p, asteroids are ejected at similar speeds, with medians $\langle v_{\rm ejec}\rangle=1.10^{+1.60}_{-0.70}$ km s$^{-1}$ and $\langle v_{\rm ejec}\rangle=0.82^{+1.29}_{-0.33}$ km s$^{-1}$ for NGC 1333f and NGC 1333p respectively, which is statistically insignificant ($p=0.15$).
+For both NGC 1333f and NGC 1333p, asteroids are ejected at similar speeds, with medians $\langle v_{\rm ejec}\rangle=1.10^{+1.60}_{-0.70}$ km s$^{-1}$ and $\langle v_{\rm ejec}\rangle=0.82^{+1.29}_{-0.33}$ km s$^{-1}$ for NGC 1333f and NGC 1333p, respectively, with no statistically significant difference ($p=0.15$).
 When comparing asteroid and planetary ejection velocities for the same cluster conditions, we obtain $p$-values of $0.008$ and $0.067$ for NGC 1333f and NGC 1333p, respectively.
-The higher $p$-value in the latter reflects the stronger influence of internal dynamics in ejecting asteroids, as opposed to the externally driven encounters that dominate in NGC 1333f.
+The higher $p$-value in the latter case reflects the stronger influence of internal dynamics in ejecting asteroids, as opposed to the externally driven encounters that dominate in NGC 1333f.

-\subsubsection{Rogue Asteroids}
+\subsubsection{Rogue asteroids}